helenw6936/sep10-freedom-project/prep/content.md

 ## Avant-garde in the Future of Performing Arts
 * Lines memorizer
-  * Using ai and speaker (Like Alexa)
-  * Allows actors to choose scene and line for the speaker to play
+  * Using ai and speaker (Like Alexa) that allows actors to choose scene and line for the speaker to play from their own recording of lines and scenes to add emotions and contrast.
-  * This allows the actor to listen to line recordings during their spare time or doing something to make it easier to memorize
+  * IT allows the actor to listen to line recordings and songs needed to be sung in the performance during their spare time or doing something to make it easier to memorize, reducing stress and burnout.
-  * Can play song needed to sing in the play
-  * Reduces stress and burnout
-  * Could record lines using their own voice to add on emotions
-  * Can use a recording of another character to help with rehearsing lines
-  * If the lines wrong it would replay the characters previous line to restart
+  * Can use a recording of another character to help with rehearsing lines and it would replay the characters previous line to restart if they got the line wrong in that scene.
 * Floor lighting spots
   * The different censors can be in different section under the stage
   * Uses buttons and computer to choose shape and color of the light on that sector of the floor